shdlabs/SSTorytime/docs/approach.md

 *If you want to know the deep thought behind an apparently ad hoc bit of software, please take a look at [the project's own research website](http://markburgess.org/spacetime.html).*

 We tend to confuse knowledge with our *desire* for knowledge.
-You could say we covet other people's knowledge.
-But, if somebody else knows the answer, that's `world knowledge', it's not ours.
+In fact, you might say we covet other people's knowledge, but we don't always understand what that means.
+If somebody else knows the answer, that's `world knowledge', but it's not ours.

 Do we need to know so much?
-There's an argument about not having to know everything ourselves, but then we need knowledge about how to make use of knowledge that we don't actually have ourselves.
-We take this for granted because it's all sort of worked out in the past.
-What's new in the modern world is the *pace* at which the world changes and old world knowledge expires and the need to update our relationships to key facts accelerates.
-It's becoming stressful, and this places a focus on Artificial Intelligence.
+There's, of course, an argument about not having to know everything ourselves.
+Then we need knowledge about how to make use of other people's knowledge.
+In the past, we've taken this for granted because it all sort of worked out when things were slower and there were fewer people and pressures on us all.
+What's new in the modern world is the *pace* of change, and the rate at which our old world knowledge expires.
+We need to update ourselves by deepening our relationships to what we want to know as the world accelerates.
+It's becoming stressful, and this places a focus on tools like databases and Artificial Intelligence to relieve that stress---but they are a devil's bargain, because they require us to trust *unknowingly*.

-Knowledge management is not really about writing stuff down or putting is in a database.
+Knowledge management is not really about writing stuff down, filing it, or putting is in a database.
 Knowledge existed before writing was invented; animals know things without using the World Wide Web.
 Knowledge management is more like tending a garden.
 You discover, you plant, you have to tend to growth, you organize, and you have to pull weeds and fix damage *yourself*.
 Eventually, you learn your way around the garden, where to pick flowers and vegetables.
 The bigger the garden, the more effort it takes to reach this level of familiarity.
+So where are the knowledge tractors and harvesters?

-The key thing is that---to acquire knowledge---you have to do it all yourself, otherwise it's merely someone else's  knowledge.
+The key thing is that---to acquire knowledge---you have to have the intent to do it all yourself, otherwise it's merely someone else's knowledge.
+It requires our attention!
+We can't pass that on to someone else.

 ## Delegating and working together

+So why not trust others?
+Why not just trust Artificial Intelligence and databases?
+The simple answer is that we need to know enough to judge whether what others tell us is reliable.

-Because we can't know everything, we've learned to work together.
-Trusting others' knowledge allows us to make use of it, without understanding all the details.
-We exchange actual knowledge for trust, but trust is also about knowing: we exchange knowing the facts or skills ourself for knowing another person, book, or assistant (human or otherwise).
+Because we can't know and do everything ourselves, we've learned to work together.
+Trusting others' knowledge and skill allows us to make use of it, without understanding all the details.
+But we do need to check their homework for errors and for negligence.
+As soon as we delegate, we become managers and inspectors if we want to know anything at all---otherwise, we've simply accepted ignorance.

+When we delegate, we exchange our knowledge for trust in someone or something else; but trust is also about knowing!
+We exchange our knowing of facts or skills with the knowing about the accuracy of the person, book, or assistant (human or otherwise) that we're relying on.

 ## Stories